omidfarhang/omid.dev/content/posts/2010-10-19-copy-machines-spill-identity-secrets.en.md

 Brian Bowman, a business lawyer specializing in privacy and technology matters in Winnipeg, says many companies have yet to understand the security risk that photocopiers pose.

-&#8220;If it's your organization that's affected, and it's confidential corporate information, or it's information that's supposed to be regulated by privacy legislation, you've got issues,&#8221; Bowman said. &#8220;I do think it's a prolific problem, and it's something that many, many organizations are just totally unaware, and need to pay attention to this.&#8221;
+“If it's your organization that's affected, and it's confidential corporate information, or it's information that's supposed to be regulated by privacy legislation, you've got issues,” Bowman said.
+“I do think it's a prolific problem, and it's something that many, many organizations are just totally unaware, and need to pay attention to this.”

 Identity theft in Canada continues to increase.
 In 2009, the Canadian Anti-Fraud Centre said it fielded identity fraud reports from 11,095 Canadian victims.
 Losses totaled more than $10 million, representing an increase of more than $1 million from the previous year.